 Texas RN to BSN Bridge Programs

 Many healthcare facilities in Texas rely on nurses with a Bachelor of Science in Nursing (BSN), making this an excellent time to find out how to research RN to BSN programs in Texas.
 On this page, find out what type of education is required, how your work may change with a BSN and what the job outlook is in Texas.
 You may also learn more about healthcare employers in Texas that depend on BSN graduates.
-Use our list of featured Texas schools to request information from programs in your area, or use the quick search box to find more programs that meet your preferences.
+Use our list of nursing schools in Texas to request information from programs in your area, or use the quick search box to find more programs that meet your preferences.

 As health care reform efforts continue to push for safe, high-quality, patient-centered and inexpensive care, you can help meet these demands by advancing your nursing education.
 Earning your bachelor’s degree is great way to start, and there are several RN to BSN programs in Texas to help you get underway.
 These nursing bridge programs allow professional nurses to prepare for the challenges of new roles in nursing, specialty areas and advanced practice.
 A highly educated RN is necessary to create new policies and strategies for the new formulation of health care guidelines.